OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 let test = CustomPointStruct(x: 10, name: "test")
 let data = try encoder.encode(test)
 print(String(data: data, encoding: .utf8)!)
-/* Prints:
+// Prints:
- {
+// {
-   "x" : 10,
+//   "x" : 10,
-   "name" : "test"
+//   "name" : "test"
- }
+// }
-*/

 ```

-SON itself can be stored anywhere, e.g., a (NoSQL) database or a file.
+JSON itself can be stored anywhere, e.g., a (NoSQL) database or a file.
 You just need to make sure that any JSON that contains secrets has been appropriately protected (e.g., encrypted/HMACed).
 See the data storage chapter for more details.

 ##### Property Lists and Codable